asledgehammer/Coolua/notes.md

 - TODO: Implement addSubClass()
 - TODO: Implement addSubInterface()
 - TODO: Implement addSubEnum()
+- TODO: Implement generics.

 # FIELDS:

 # METHODS:
 - TODO: Make addMethod() check for override with flags like static, final, and visibility reduction.
 - TODO: Implement abstract flag.
+- Make sure the returned value is valid for the return type(s).

 # CONSTRUCTORS:
+- Check if any final fields are not initialized post-constructor.